Sending notifications via webhooks

 NOTE

-Currently only apply events are supported.
+The apply and drift events are supported.

 Configuration